robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 `malloc` under the hood), set its value, and insert it as the head[^5] of the linked list at the appropriate bucket index.

-[^5]: We could also append it to the end of the linked list, but it would involve keeping a reference to the previous `Entry` around or doing a look-ahead to find the linked list's termination point.
+[^5]: **why insert values at the head of the linked list?**: we could have also appended them to the end of the linked list, but it would involve keeping a reference to the previous `Entry` around or doing a look-ahead to find the linked list's termination point.
 If the aim is to create a generally performant data structure, there's no way to know whether users will be referencing recently inserted values more often than previously inserted values, so it's not such an important decision whether to put the new entry on the head or tail.
 In a more complete implementation, resizing the buckets array to reduce the length of the linked lists makes this decision even more arbitrary.

 Now we can run the following code: